JarodNavarro2/Monster.java/jk_update/README.txt

 monster/screen refresh code.

+--NOTE--
+in either case-7d/2d arrays- the first val with be the monster number.
+For 2d, the second contains everything else. for 7d, each item is saves in one slot.

 MonsterGrid is a visio to help better show the flow from what I saw thus far. worst case, split the setup into 2 threads.